 The following body part contains a JPEG image that should be displayed to the user only if the user requests it.
-If the JPEG is written to a file, the file should be named "genome.jpg":
+If the JPEG is written to a file, the file should be named "genome.jpg".
+The recipient's user might also choose to set the last-modified date of the stored file to date in the modification-date parameter:

-Content-Type: image/jpeg

-Content-Disposition: attachment; filename=genome.jpeg Content-Description: a complete map of the human genome
+Content-Type: image/jpeg Content-Disposition: attachment; filename=genome.jpeg; modification-date="Wed, 12 Feb 1997 16:29:51 -0500"; Content-Description: a complete map of the human genome